Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 slug: mean-median-mode
 ---

 So now we have our Jupyter Notebook setup.
-Let's do some simple permutations of data: mean (average), median, mode, and range.
+Let's begin by doing some **Descriptive Statistics** where we just get our bearings about the rough shape and dimensions of the data we are looking at.
+We will start by computing a few key measurements: mean (average), median, mode, and range.

-# Intro to Mean, Median, and Mode
+# Intro to Mean, Median, Mode, and Range

 If you are not already familiar, begin by reviewing what the mean, median, and mode are.

 ![ms-video-youtube](https://www.youtube.com/watch?v=h8EYEJ32oQ8&feature=youtu.be)

 For more videos on these concepts, continue on [Khan Academy](https://www.khanacademy.org/math/ap-statistics/summarizing-quantitative-data-ap/measuring-center-quantitative/v/statistics-intro-mean-median-and-mode)

 # New Notebook